 Economic systems around the world have ground to a virtual halt as trade flows and tourism have evaporated because of the COVID-19 crisis.
-In June, International Monetary Fund predicted that the global economy would shrink by 4.9 percent in 2020, warning of especially harsh conditions for low-income households.
+In June, International Monetary Fund predicted that the global economy would shrink by 4.9 percent in 2020, warning of especially harsh conditions for low-income households.1 Indonesia had already cut its 2020 GDP growth outlook to 2.3 percent, from 5.3 percent, by April.2

 Even amid such hardship, however, public- and private-sector leaders can prepare for the postcrisis environment by identifying the changes necessary for the country to emerge stronger after the pandemic—to protect both lives and livelihoods.
 Looking ahead, government and corporate leaders can begin to formulate longer-term strategies that will help Indonesia move forward quickly with building a modern economy.
 In that context, it’s essential to understand how the country and the world have evolved and to craft strategies that recognize those changes.